tylerjackoliver/ACROBAT_old/README.md

 Implementation of geometric filters; point optimisation per mission criteria; connection to multi-swingby low-thrust trajectory optimiser (to follow).

+## Acknowledgements

+The software suite is based largely off of research undertaken by the following: Topputo, F.; Gomez, G.; Belbruno, E., and those cited by the above.

 ## Licenses

 All rights reserved.